ajndkr/boilerplate-x/README.md

 - **Fast**: Create boilerplate in minutes, not hours.
 - **Customizable**: Boilerplate-X allows you to customize your template with available options, such as adding unit tests, CI/CD, and more.
 - **Open source**: Boilerplate-X is open source and always will be.
 Contribute on [GitHub](https://github.com/ajndkr/boilerplate-x)!
+- **GitHub integration**: Boilerplate-X integrates with GitHub to create a new repository for your project.

 Boilerplate-X has a collection of example boilerplates.
 You can find them in the [`examples`](./examples/README.md) folder.